-We carried out multivariate pattern analyses (MVPA) to clarify and/or refine the interpretation of some of the findings from the IEM analyses, using L2-regularized logistic regression (with a lambda penalty term of 25) applied to z-scored BOLD, and implemented with the Princeton Multi-Voxel Pattern Analysis toolbox (www.pni.princeton.edu/mvpa/) and custom scripts in MATLAB (c.f., Lewis-Peacock et al., 2012).
-MVPA was carried out on two levels of stimulus information: (i) within feature (color and direction labeled as belonging to one of four quadrants in their respective 360° stimulus spaces, carried out in feature-selective ROIs); and (ii) between feature (color vs. direction), carried out in feature-nonselective ROIs).
+We carried out MVPAs to clarify and/or refine the interpretation of some of the findings from the IEM analyses, using L2-regularized logistic regression (with a lambda penalty term of 25) applied to z-scored BOLD, and implemented with the Princeton Multivoxel Pattern Analysis toolbox (www.pni.princeton.edu/mvpa/) and custom scripts in MATLAB (cf. Lewis-Peacock, Drysdale, Oberauer, & Postle, 2012).
+MVPA was carried out on two levels of stimulus information: (i) within feature (color and direction labeled as belonging to one of four quadrants in their respective 360° stimulus spaces, carried out in featureselective ROIs) and (ii) between feature (color vs. direction, carried out in feature-nonselective ROIs).

-To assess the representation of stimulus-level of information, we trained two classifiers, one from color-sensitive voxels and one from motion direction-sensitive voxels as in the IEM analyses, separately for each ROI, to classify motion-direction and color values categorized as belonging to one of four quadrants (centered at 45°, 135°, 225° and 315°, each spanning a 90° wedge of positions within the full 360° range of possible colors and motion directions).
+To assess the representation of stimulus level of information, we trained two classifiers, one from colorsensitive voxels and one from motion direction-sensitive voxels as in the IEM analyses, separately for each ROI, to classify motion direction and color values categorized as belonging to one of four quadrants (centered at 45° , 135° , 225° , and 315° , each spanning a 90° wedge of positions within the full 360° range of possible colors and motion directions).
 Categorizing stimuli in this way enabled us to determine whether coarse stimulus information might be decodable in the frontal and parietal ROIs for which the IEMs failed to reconstruct exemplar-specific feature information.
-Classifiers were trained on late delay-period data from the delayed-recollection task (TR 6), with k-fold cross-validation (train on 23 runs, test on the 24th), classification accuracy averaged across folds and compared against chance performance with two-tailed t-tests (Bonferroni corrected).
+Classifiers were trained on late delay period data from the delayed recollection task TR 6, with k-fold cross-validation (train on 23 runs, test on the 24th), classification accuracy averaged across folds and compared against chance performance with two-tailed t tests (Bonferroni corrected).
+Note that, as we did for IEM analyses, we focused on the late delay period of the one-item delayed recall task for MVPA classifier training.